Everest Base Camp Trek with Helicopter Return | Cost & Itinerary

 3440

-In your free time, explore Namche’s Sherpa Museum, local markets, or do some last-minute shopping.
-It’s the perfect day to relax and prepare for the next stage of the trek.
+In your free time, you can explore the Sherpa Museum, visit local markets, or relax in one of the cafés in town.

 Food